d and f Block Elements

 - +5 oxidation state is shown by element Th to Am.
 U, Np, Pu and Am show oxidation state +6.The highest oxidation state is +7 shown by Np and Pu.

-You just completed learning of d block elements and f block elements of 12 class chapter 8 d and f block elements on www.ChemistryNotesInfo.com
+In these notes you understand, How To Actually Learn More about D And F Block Elements.
+You just completed learning of d block elements and f block elements of 12 class chapter 8 d and f block elements.
+Also learn about p Block Elements on www.ChemistryNotesInfo.com

 Also read our other chemistry Notes of Class 12 under category 12th Class Chemistry Notes